vm10k/veAERO-OPTIMIZER/README.md

 # veAERO Yield Optimizer (Self-Hosted Dashboard)
+**keep up with code updates at discord channel linked in end of the repo**

 **Consider it aerodrome at home. // the voting page section but running locally with many other features**

 **Don't hesitate to report any issue at discord channel link in end of this page.**